 AUT embraces sustainability through the operation of our facilities.
 Projects that provide sustainability benefits are being implemented as we move to environmentally restorative practices.

-A beehive at the City Campus produces honey that will be used in the AUT cafes.
-At the North Campus, a ‘solitary bee’ hotel is under construction.
+Five beehives at the North Campus produce honey that is used and sold in the AUT cafes.
+Also at the North Campus, a ‘solitary bee’ hotel has been constructed.
 It is based on designs by students from the School of Art and Design.
 Many native bees are solitary, so this hotel will support them as well as other insects..
 Bees are essential for supporting the growth of a significant amount of the food we eat and for pollinating our native plants and trees.

 This building, opened in 2018, is the home of the School of Engineering, Computer and Mathematical Sciences.
 Sustainability measures included in the design of the building are: